ProductionEXP/Python-One-Word-Story/README.md

 ### How to change either the username or password for admin mode

-  In the main.py file, in what ever os you use, line 5&6 are the username and password respectively.
+  In the main.py file, line 6&7 are the username and password respectively.
 Edit the name and password within the '.
 The name CAN NOT have any capitals, or the menu will be inaccessible.
 The password can have any combination of letters, capitals and numbers.

 #
 ## Other notes